 Today is at your leisure, either exploring Cambridge, or making your way towards London.
 If time permits, a stop in Windsor enroute is suggested.
 You may wish to visit Windsor Castle, one of the three official residences of Queen Elizabeth II.
 It has been home to the Sovereign for over 900 years.
 The Castle is the largest inhabited castle in the world and the oldest in continuous occupation.
 The imposing towers and battlements of the Castle loom large from every approach to the town, creating one of the world's most spectacular skylines.
 No other royal residence has played such an important role in the nation's history.

 Overnight - London area airport hotel

 Your English Delight driving holiday ends upon checkout.
 Make your way to the airport for your return flight.

 - Shakespeare Country

-- 7 day “ROYAL COVERAGE” self-drive standard car rental
+- 7 day “ROYAL COVERAGE” self-drive manual car rental

 - 7 nights pre-booked ensuite accommodation at delightful B&B’s and Inns throughout England